HannahShao/CESMD/README.md

 ### Start Query

-Sater adding parameters to the basic URL.
+Start adding parameters to the basic URL.
 By running the python function, it will ask user to enter the parameters.
 ```Python
 # Sample Query URL